ACBS Foundation

 The ACBS Foundation aims to promote CBS projects around the world.
 With the goal of facilitating interventions that promote well-being, this funding mechanism is for ground-breaking projects that share this aim in the realms of interventions, training, and research (these projects are funded through the General Fund or the Aaron S. Luoma Fund for Global Equity).

-The Robert J. Kohlenberg Research Award honors the legacy of Bob Kohlenberg, it will support graduate student and early career research focused on FAP.
+The Robert J. Kohlenberg Research Award honors the legacy of Bob Kohlenberg, it will support graduate student, early, or experienced career research focused on FAP.
 This grant is made possible through the generosity of Mavis Tsai and Barbara Kohlenberg.

 Apply here to be a Volunteer Reviewer (note, applicants are ineligible to review)